MartincoitNetworks/SCIONWorkshop/README.md

 You've now successfully connected to a legacy IPv4 service tunneled over a SCION network.

-### Multiple Attachment Points
+### Hell Attachment Points

-Your AS can be connected to multiple upstread Attachment Points.
-These paths can all be used simulatenously with your desired Path Aware Networking policy in place.
-For this portion, we'll be switching to the Switzerland ISD (17) since it has two Attachment Points available.
-Remember that your AS can only be connected to ASes from within your ISD.
+For this portion, we'll be switching to the Swiss ISD (17) since it has a "Hell" AP.
+The "Hell" AP has multiple upstream links of differing quality (bandwidth, latency, and packet jitter).

 On https://www.scionlab.org/ you'll be modifying your AS.
-Remove the existing Magdeburg by clicking the *Delete* checkbox and then *Save*.
-Create two new Attachment Points one each to the ETH Zurich AP and to the ETH Hell AP by clicking *New Provider Link* twice.
-Use your hosts public IP and ports 50000 and 500001.
+Change the existing "Martincoit SD AP" to "ETHZ-AP" then *Save*.
+Use the existing hosts public IP and port 50000.

 Rerun the *scionlab-config* command to pull down the new configuration.